-With the Science Talks, we want to initiate thematic impulses, create space for a stronger, interdisciplinary exchange and, in particular, enable closer networking among the professors of the Faculty of Engineering.
-The Science Talks take place once a quarter and combine scientific lectures with exciting locations or activities that offer the opportunity to exchange ideas both professionally and informally, e.g. in the form of a guided tour, a visit or a networking event, and thus to find potential points of contact for joint research and to engage in conversation with colleagues.
+With the Science Talks, we want to initiate thematic impulses, create space for a stronger, interdisciplinary exchange and, in particular, enable closer networking between the professors of the Faculty of Engineering.
+The Science Talks take place every six months and combine scientific lectures with exciting locations or activities.

-The energy transition is one of the key challenges of the coming years.
-Hydrogen as an energy carrier holds an enormous opportunity for the German energy industry.
+The energy transition is one of the central challenges of the coming years.
+Hydrogen as an energy carrier offers an enormous opportunity for the German energy industry.
 "Hydrogen in Context" is an initiative of the Faculty of Engineering of the UDE, the TIW and other institutions and bundles all information on the topic of "hydrogen" - from current research, cooperations and news to planned events.

 Workshops & Seminars

-In the first part, the compact workshop provides an overview of the origins of design thinking and its special features.
-Participants learn why quantity is sometimes more important than quality, and why it is so important to build on the wild ideas of others.
+The first part of the compact workshop provides an overview of the origins of design thinking and its special features.
+Participants learn why quantity is sometimes more important than quality and why it is so important to build on the wild ideas of others.

 Numerous practical examples from university practice and inspirations round off this workshop.

 As part of the seminar series on the professionalisation of our faculty's researchers, the workshop on "Pitch your Research - Communicating Research Results in a Convincing and Target-Group-Specific Way" took place on Monday, 21.11.2022, 4-8 pm.

 Are you a craftsman in the finishing trades (electrical, drywall, sanitary, roller shutters, air conditioning, ...) and want to digitalise your business and make it future-proof?